external-secrets/external-secrets/docs/provider/azure-key-vault.md

 We support authentication with Microsoft Entra identities that can be used as Workload Identity or [AAD Pod Identity](https://azure.github.io/aad-pod-identity/docs/) as well as with Service Principal credentials.

-Since the [AAD Pod Identity](https://azure.github.io/aad-pod-identity/docs/) is deprecated, t is recommended to use the [Workload Identity](https://azure.github.io/azure-workload-identity) authentication.
+Since the [AAD Pod Identity](https://azure.github.io/aad-pod-identity/docs/) is deprecated, it is recommended to use the [Workload Identity](https://azure.github.io/azure-workload-identity) authentication.

 We support connecting to different cloud flavours azure supports: `PublicCloud`, `USGovernmentCloud`, `ChinaCloud` and `GermanCloud`.
 You have to specify the `environmentType` and point to the correct cloud flavour.
 This defaults to `PublicCloud`.